SussexUCU/sussexucu.github.io/README.md

 At the moment the word search is done on our computers.
 But whether you are a member of campus unions or not, contact <a href= "https://ucusussex.wixsite.com/ucusussex">Sussex UCU</a> with a reason for your word search we'll consider running it.

 <b>Where can I see search results?</b>
 Search results are stored on University of Sussex box storage.
-We can give access to staff and students at Sussex.
+We can give access to people with Sussex box accounts.
 Get in touch with <a href= "https://ucusussex.wixsite.com/ucusussex">Sussex UCU</a>.

 <b>I'm on UEG or Council - can I use this facility?</b>
 Yes.
 We're happy to share our work.
 See <a href= "https://github.com/SussexUCU/developer"> developer repo</a> for technical info on how to set up searches.
 Or contact Sussex UCU with a key word search and a reason and we'll run it.